University of Huddersfield: The Complete Huddersfield Experience

 Furthermore, the campus’s strategic location is crucial for addressing regional health issues and facilitating workforce transformation in crucial areas like nursing, midwifery, and allied health professions.

-As part of the NHIC, the upcoming £40 million Health & Wellbeing Academy, set to open in 2024, promises to be a hub for world-leading research facilities, specialist clinical teaching, and a unique mock residential home for students in various healthcare disciplines.
+As part of the NHIC, the £40 million Health & Wellbeing Academy which opened in 2024, continues to fulfil its promises to be a hub for world-leading research facilities, specialist clinical teaching, and a unique mock residential home for students in various healthcare disciplines.

 University of Huddersfield Student Activities And Clubs